ISG-Siegen/assembled/DEV_README.md

 avoid preprocessing the training features entirely for these cases.
 This, however, requires us to remove a lot of checks from our models and code (like no nans allowed, numeric only dtype,...).

-Since do not want to do this, it seems more logical to determine a default preprocessor.
+Since we do not want to do this, it seems more logical to determine a default preprocessor.
 The default preprocessor transforms categories to integers and fills missing values.

 # Documentation TODOs for the Future